pia-team/sim-inventory-ui/README.md

 2. **Track Orders**: Real-time order status tracking
 3. **Order Details**: Comprehensive order information
 4. **Cancel Orders**: Administrative order cancellation
+5. **Create Similar Order**: Deep-link to `GET /sim-orders/create` with query params
+   - `st` (search type): one of `iccid`, `imsi`, `msisdn`
+   - `q` (query): the initial search term
+   - Behavior: these prefill the search type and term on the Create Order page, but do not auto-open the SIM search modal or auto-run the search; press "Add SIM" and then search.

 ### 3. Dashboard & Analytics
 1. **Statistics Overview**: Real-time inventory statistics